sepheme/DNA-bot-expulsion/README.md

 ## Notes

 - The bot runs in a background thread, so it won't block your terminal
+- **Configuration**: The bot requires `config.json` in the same directory as the executable/script
 - Make sure the game window is visible and the images match your screen resolution
 - The bot uses image matching, so ensure your game UI matches the reference images
 - On Windows, administrator privileges are required for mouse/keyboard simulation
 - Mouse clicking uses a fallback chain to ensure reliability across different systems
+- The bot locks onto the game window at startup - make sure the game is running before starting the bot

 ## Known Issues